AWS SES Setup Guide

 Click Verified identities > Create identity > Domain.

-SES will provide DNS records to verify ownership:
+SES will provide DNS records to verify ownership and enable DKIM:

 | Type | Name | Value |